georges-g/apiblender/README.md

 Installation
 ---
-* sudo setup.py install
+* sudo python setup.py install
 * (optional) Go to the apiblender folder (usually /usr/local/lib/python2.7/dist-packages/apiblender/), configure the json.example files in the config directory and rename them into .json files.
-You can also change the json files.

 The library
 ---